 In Orthodoxy G.K.
 Chesterton presents his own provocative defense for his Christian faith, affirming its indispensable relation to Fairyland, which, he asserts “is nothing but the sunny country of common sense.”

 In What’s Mine’s Mine George MacDonald takes us into northern Scotland, where the invasion of English money and privileged attitudes works agonizing hardship upon native Highlanders.
-Thematically, the story highlights the deleterious effects upon the human spirit of the love of money, and of a doctrinally askewed Christianity.
+Thematically, the story highlights the deleterious effects upon the human spirit caused by a love of money, and of a doctrinally twisted Christianity.

 The books will be available in the Wade's Book Shop.